Mr. Snuffleupagus: Spelling

-According to sources such as the Sesame Workshop website and Sesame Street Unpaved, the character's name is spelled "Snuffleupagus".
-From the '70s up until the late '80s, it was frequently hyphened, resulting in "Snuffle-upagus".
-Many licensors, closed-captioners, and fans (including websites) misspell the word.
-Even The Jim Henson Company website errs, spelling the character's name "Snuffulupagus".
+According to sources such as the Sesame Workshop Web site and Sesame Street Unpaved, the character's name is spelled "Snuffleupagus".
+From the 1970s until the late 1980s, it was frequently hyphened, resulting in "Snuffle-upagus".
+Many licensors, closed-captioners, and fans (including websites) use spelling variations.
+The Jim Henson Company website has used the version "Snuffulupagus".

-The 1985 Warner Brothers movie Sesame Street Presents: Follow That Bird depicts his name properly spelled on his mailbox.
-At the time he was still considered by others as Big Bird's "imaginary" friend.
-The fact that he was shown with his own real place, as well as him sending Big Bird a very real postcard, set up his revelation to the rest of Sesame Street later that year.

 Performers

 Snuffy was first performed by Jerry Nelson, then Michael Earl, and currently Martin P. Robinson.
 His back end has been performed by Richard Hunt, Brian Meehl, Frank Kane, and currently Bryant Young.